-- Inform another member of staff who requires care and what you intend to do - Ensure the child's dignity at all times; they should be appropriately covered, door closed. - Reassure the child and tell them what you plan to do - Listen to the child's wishes - If they are distressed or protest, stop the care immediately and seek advice or assistance from another member of staff and contact parents/carers. - Report the duty of intimate care to another member of staff following the event and record on the agreed table (Appendix 4). - Inform the parent/carer about the care that was administered and ask the parent/carer to sign record (Appendix 5): - Parent/Carer will be informed if a child has received a bump to the head/head injury.
-Staff member will Phone/Talk to the parent about the incident and the care that was administered. - Male staff should not perform duties of intimate care with a female child - If you have any concerns regarding the child report them immediately to the Designated/Deputy Child Protection Teacher(s)
+- Inform another member of staff who requires care and what you intend to do - Ensure the child's dignity at all times; they should be appropriately covered and privacy respected. - Reassure the child and tell them what you plan to do - Listen to the child's wishes - If they are distressed or protest, stop the care immediately and seek advice or assistance from another member of staff and contact parents/carers. - Report the duty of intimate care to another member of staff following the event and record on the agreed table (Appendix 4). - Inform the parent/carer about the care that was administered and ask the parent/carer to sign record (Appendix 5). - Parent/Carer will be informed if a child has received a bump to the head/head injury.
+Staff member will Phone/Talk to the parent about the incident and the care that was administered. - If you have any concerns regarding the child report them immediately to the Designated/Deputy Child Protection Teacher(s)